florianmahner/object-dimensions/docs/README.md

-# Object Dimensions in Humans :elf: and DNNs :spider_web:
+# Core Object Dimensions of Deep Neural Networks and Humans

 ## Overview

-This repository provides the code to reproduce the main parts of the paper.
-In addition, it provides the code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
+This repository contains code to reproduce the key results of our paper.
+Additionally, it provides tools to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.

-This repository is split into two parts:
+The repository is organized into two main sections:

-1. Code and experiments to reproduce the main results of the paper [Dimensions underlying the representational alignment of deep neural networks with humans](arxiv.org/pdf/2406.19087).
-See [Main Experiments of the Paper](#main-experiments-of-the-paper) for more details.
+1. **Reproducing the main experiments** (see [Main Experiments](#main-experiments))
-2. Code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
-See [Learning Representational Embeddings](#learning-representational-embeddings) for more details.
+2. **Learning interpretable representational embeddings** (see [Learning Representational Embeddings](#learning-representational-embeddings))

-## Installation and System Requirements
+## Installation

-### Step 1: Install Poetry
+### 1. Install Poetry

-This project uses Python 3.9.12 and Poetry for dependency management.
-Most experiments can be run using a normal desktop computer in a reasonable amount of time.
-However, most experiments require PyTorch and an NVIDIA GPU.
+This project requires **Python 3.9.12** and **Poetry** for dependency management.
+Most experiments can be run on a standard desktop, but a **GPU** (with PyTorch) is recommended.

 First, install [Poetry](https://python-poetry.org/):